 Garmin Vivoactive 4 look and feel

-There are a fixed number of Garmin-standard watch faces within the watch to choose from or you can access more via the Connect IQ platform.
+There are a fixed number of Garmin-standard watch faces to choose from or you can access more via the Connect IQ platform.

 The watch case is of fiber-reinforced polymer with a polymer rear cover.
 The profile is slim so this watch should suit those with smaller wrists.